At the end of the Appraisal Process, you’ll receive an in-depth document of valuation for insurance, donation, tax, and other legal purposes

 THE APPRAISAL PROCESS:

-The methodology we use is based on the Uniform Standards of Official Appraisal Practice, or USPAP for short.
+The methodology we use is based on the Uniform Standards of Official Appraisal Practice (USPAP for short).
 USPAP is the generally recognized ethical and performance standard for the appraisal profession in the United States.

-- Examination: The physical item(s) are examined for important value characteristics, such as the collection’s overall quality level (condition, pressing edition, cultural or historical touchpoints, desirability, etc.) This examination can be done in person or from afar with a detailed list.
+- Examination: We wiill consider important value characteristics about the collection’s overall quality level (such as condition, pressing editions, cultural or historical touchpoints, desirability, etc.) This examination can be done in person or with a detailed list.

-- Research: We conduct research to understand the current market value of the item or collection, based on recent sales figures, professional consensus, trend analysis, catalogs and guides, and other sources.
+- Research: We conduct research to understand the current market value of the collection, based on recent sales figures, professional consensus, trend analysis, catalogs and guides, and other sources.

 - Comparables: Items are found that are the same or similar to what is being appraised.

-- Personal Expertise: With over 20 years of experience, we certainly have an opinion.
-However we do not solely rely on our opinion when conducting an appraisal.
-It is the entire detailed document itself that provides the justification for the value estimate of an item or collection in the current marketplace.
+- Personal Expertise: With over 30 years of experience, Stephen Braitman certainly has an opinion.
+However we do not solely rely on his opinion when conducting an appraisal.
+It is the entire detailed document itself that provides the justification for the value estimate of a collection in the current marketplace.